 Economic Foundations of Software Engineering

-There are fundamental principles and methodologies utilized in engineering economics and their applications in software engineering that form the basis of decision making gin the presence of uncertainty.
-These formal economic models include the cost of production, and market models based on fundamental principles of microeconomics.
-The dynamic values of money and assets, patterns of cash flows, can be modeled in support of managements need to make decisions in the presence the constant uncertainties associated with software development
+There are fundamental principles and methodologies utilized in engineering economics and their applications in software engineering that form the basis of decision making in the presence of uncertainty.
+These formal economic models include the cost of production and market models based on fundamental principles of microeconomics.
+The dynamic values of money and assets, patterns of cash flows, can be modeled in support of management's need to make decisions in the presence the constant uncertainties associated with software development

 Economic analysis methodologies for engineering decisions include project costs, benefit-cost ratio, payback period, and rate of return can be rigorously described.
 This is the basis of any formal treatment of economic theories and principles.
 Software engineering economics is based on elements of software costs, software engineering project costs estimation, economic analyses of software engineering projects, and the software maintenance cost model.